richeyward/richeyward.github.io/content/posts/digitron/turing-complete/02-arithmetic/index.md

 ## Conclusion

-With the Arithmetic section completed, we’re ready to tackle the next major topic: Plexers and Decoders
+With the Arithmetic section completed, we’re ready to tackle the next major topic: memory components.